(These awards will resume when the NAPCRG Annual Meeting is in person.)

 Evaluation Process:All trainee abstracts submitted as completed research projects during the spring and summer submission period will be evaluated through NAPCRG’s established peer-review process.
 The top six scoring abstracts will be considered for a trainee award.

-The Awards Committee Chair will contact each trainee, via electronic mail, to inform him/her that his/her work is being considered for a Trainee Award.
-The trainee will be required to confirm that the submitted abstract represents his/her work.
+The Awards Sub-Committee Chair will contact each trainee, via electronic mail, to inform them that their work is being considered for a Trainee Award.
+The trainee will be required to confirm that the submitted abstract represents their work.

-Selected trainees will be invited to present their work at a special Trainee Designated Oral Presentation session to be held on Sunday, November 17, 2019.
-Members of the Awards Committee will evaluate presentations to collectively identify award recipients.
+Selected trainees will be invited to present their work at a special Trainee Designated Oral Presentation session to be held during the NAPCRG Annual Meeting.
+Members of the Awards Sub-Committee will evaluate presentations to collectively identify award recipients.

-Awards will be given to recognize the top 3 research projects by trainees.
+Awards will be given to recognize the top three research projects by trainees.
 The Dr. Barbara Starfield Award will be awarded for the best completed research project by a trainee.
-All Distinguished Trainee Award winners will be recognized at the Awards Breakfast during the Annual Meeting.
+All Distinguished Trainee Award winners will be recognized during the Annual Meeting.

 First Place (Starfield Award)